yannikgerlach/garmin-bulking-cutting-rates/README.md

 - They often lack the ability to compare your weight change to optimal [bulking rates](https://macrofactorapp.com/bulking-calculator/) or [cutting rates](https://macrofactorapp.com/cutting-calculator/).
 - They don't provide you with actionable insights to get you on track for hitting your bulking or cutting goals.

+If you're looking for a comprehensive guide on bulking and cutting, I highly recommend reading *Bigger Leaner Stronger* by Michael Matthews.
+This book provides detailed information on nutrition, exercise, and mindset to help you achieve your fitness goals.

 ## Features
 - **Download Weight Data**: Download your raw weight data from Garmin Connect using the [garminconnect](https://pypi.org/project/garminconnect/) package.
 - **Weekly and Two-Weekly Averages**: Calculate weekly and two-weekly averages of the weight data to smooth out daily fluctuations.